AlaSQL/alasql/README.md

 ```
 then type in browser something like "http://127.0.0.1:1337/?SELECT VALUE 2*2"

-Warning: Alaserver is not multi-thread, not concurent, and not secured.
+Warning: Alaserver is not multi-thread, not concurrent, and not secured.

 ### Webpack and Browserify